anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 - **Future Enhancement:** A future update may allow the recirculating pump to activate periodically when **Constant Heat Mode** is enabled.

 ---
+# Special Shoutout
+A special thanks to Mike Goubeaux for the inspiration with his work in the Undermount AC thermostat and the MCS7 CANbus thermosat.

 # License: Personal Use Only (Non-Commercial)

 This project is released under a **Personal Use License**, which restricts usage to **non-commercial purposes only**.
 Please read the terms carefully before using or modifying the code.